Begin Your SMSF Journey

 SMSF Setup

 Once SMSF is registered with ATO, the status shows as "Registered" on Superfund Lookup.
-It moves to "Complying" within 1-2 weeks, but can take upto 4-8 weeks in some cases.
+It progresses to "Complying" within 1-2 weeks, but can take upto 4-8 weeks in some cases.

 Why Setup with GoSMSF